mriley32/DND_Soundboard/Readme.txt

 At the top level run:

-#   dotnet -build -c Release
+#   dotnet build -c Release

 The click the .exe in the bin/Release folder to run